kheller18/data-structures-algorithms/questions/jQuery.md

       + The given code does a query to retrieve those `<div>` element with the id value firstDiv along with all `<div>` elements that has the class value firstDiv and all elements that are children of the `<ol id="items">` element and whose name attribute ends with the string firstDiv.

 20. Write a jQuery code to create and delete cookies from the browser.
     + There is no direct way to access the cookies using jquery.
-We can easily do this with the help of pure javascript.
+We can easily do this with the help of pure JavaScript.
 To work with cookies in jQuery, you must install the Dough cookie plugin or any other cookies plugins.
 The dough is simple to use and offers a number of useful capabilities.
       + `Creating cookies`: $.dough("cookieName", "cookieValue");
       + `Reading cookies`: $.dough("cookieName");
       + `Deleting cookies`: $.dough("cookieName", "remove");